Taillevent (restaurant): Diversification

 L'Angle du Faubourg now runs under the name Les 110 de Taillevent.

-In 1987, Taillevent opened a wine shop, Les Caves Taillevent, at 199 Faubourg Saint-Honoré in Paris.
+In 1987, Taillevent opened a wine shop, Les Caves Taillevent, at 199 rue du Faubourg Saint-Honoré in Paris.
 This wine shop was under the direction of Valérine Vrinat, who began to work for Taillevent the same year.
 It has since been moved to n° 228 in the same street.

-In 2001, Taillevent's owners opened another restaurant, L'Angle du Faubourg, located at 195 Faubourg Saint-Honoré.
+In 2001, Taillevent's owners opened another restaurant, L'Angle du Faubourg, located at 195 rue du Faubourg Saint-Honoré.
 Michel del Burgo left Taillevent's kitchens to lead L'Angle du Faubourg, and was replaced by head chef Alain Solivérès.
 Alain Lecomte became head pastry cook.
-This restaurant has since been renamed Les 110 de Taillevent.
+This restaurant has since been renamed Les 110 de Taillevent because it offers a choice of 110 wines by the glass.
+The Guide Michelin describes it as an "ultra-chic brasserie".
+There is also a 110 de Taillevent in Cavendish Square in London, of which Michelin says:

 In 2004, Jean-Claude Vrinat decorated the restaurant with contemporary art, and in 2005 Les Caves Taillevent opened a second wine shop at Marunouchi, Tokyo in Japan.
+There are now (2026) Les Caves de Taillevent wine shops in Paris, Beirut, Tokyo, Osaka and Yokohama, and a wine bar in Tokyo.

 In June 2006 Jean-Claude Vrinat launched a blog in order to share his art-of-cooking experiences.
-The same year, a third wine shop, Les Caves Taillevent, opened in Printemps Haussmann, Paris.

-In 2013, Les Caves de Taillevent opened its first Middle Eastern branch in Beirut, Lebanon, in Les Jardins de Tabaris.

-After Alain Lecomte left Taillevent, Arnaud Vodounou became the new head pastry cook.